captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 but I no remember de Jewish prayers.
 ---
-I think that my parents be mad at me.
+And uh...I think that my parents be mad at me.
 ---
 How I remember “Pater noster”
 ---